Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Related Works

 \subsection{Learning From Synthetic Data}

-The quality and quantity of data are crucial factors that heavily affect the performance of deep learning models.
-In situations where obtaining data or labels is challenging, learning from synthetic data has been a straightforward solution.
-Synthetic data has been widely used in segmentation, autonomous driving, medical images, domain adaptation, 3D reconstruction, and automatic label generation.
+The quality and quantity of data significantly impact deep learning model performance.
+When data or labels are challenging to acquire, learning from synthetic data becomes a viable solution.
+Synthetic data~\cite{zhang2025physrig,zhang2025stable,zhang2024open, zhang2024magicpose4d, zhang2024s3o} has found extensive use in segmentation, autonomous driving, medical images, domain adaptation, 3D reconstruction, and automatic label generation.
+However, few works directly focus on and perform well in camouflaged image synthesis.